quentinsf/qhue/README.md

 The above examples cover most simple cases.

+So to re-emphasise an important point: keyword arguments are very different from positional arguments here:

-**If you don't have any keyword arguments, the HTTP request will be a GET, and will tell you about the current status.
-If you do have keyword arguments, it will become a PUT, and it will change the current status.**
+**If you don't have any keyword arguments, the HTTP request will be a GET, and will ***tell you about*** the current status.
+If you do have keyword arguments, it will become a PUT, and it will ***change*** the current status.**

 Sometimes, though, you need to specify a POST or a DELETE, and you can do so with the special *http_method* argument, which will override the above rule: